cyberphone/web2native-bridge/README.md

 });
 ```
 The argument to **nativeConnect** holds the name of the specifically adapted local application to invoke.
 The current scheme uses a Java-inspired path pointing to a subdirectory and JAR-application having this name.

+### Security Considerations
+Since an emulator (by definion) isn't the "real thing" some limitations apply.
+That is, the Web2Native Bridge
+emulator is **not** intended for *production* since it lacks the following security features:
+* Vetted application infrastructure
+* HTTPS information (not available in the Chrome native messaging interface)
+* Injects code in every web page vistited (a core "feature" of Chrome extensions)